 One tool that we estimate is widely available doesn’t see much use.
-Designed to bring the evidence base to the practice and reduce variation in care, clinical pathways were available to 77% of physicians in 2016.5 Yet, four years later, less than half (46%) of our respondents say they follow clinical pathways adopted at their organization (figure 3).
-This suggests physicians remain concerned about relinquishing their independent clinical judgment and/or underappreciate the improvements in outcomes, quality, and the cost that can come from care standardization.
+Designed to bring the evidence base to the practice and reduce variation in care, clinical pathways were available to 77% of physicians in 2016.5 Yet, four years later, less than half (46%) of our respondents say they follow clinical pathways adopted at their organisation (figure 3).
+This suggests physicians remain concerned about relinquishing their independent clinical judgement and/or underappreciate the improvements in outcomes, quality and the cost that can come from care standardisation.

-Physicians also recognize that today’s care models are not geared toward value.
+Physicians also recognise that today’s care models are not geared towards value.
 They see many untapped opportunities for improving quality and efficiency.
-They estimate that even today, sizable portions of their work can be performed by nonphysicians (30%) in nontraditional settings (30%)6 and/or can be automated (18%), creating opportunities for multidisciplinary care teams and clinicians to work at the top of their license.
+They estimate that even today, sizable portions of their work can be performed by nonphysicians (30%) in nontraditional settings (30%)6 and/or can be automated (18%), creating opportunities for multidisciplinary care teams and clinicians to work at the top of their licence.
 Other survey responses indicate that physicians see a possibility for considerable changes in care models in the future (figure 4).
-Physicians expect interoperability to be largely achieved in the next 5–10 years, opening possibilities for better care coordination and use of nontraditional data in patient care.
-One in two physicians expects a great deal of change in their specialty (50%) in the next 10 years, particularly primary care practitioners (61%).
+Physicians expect interoperability to be largely achieved in the next 5–10 years, opening possibilities for better care co-ordination and use of nontraditional data in patient care.
+One in two physicians expects a great deal of change in their speciality (50%) in the next 10 years, particularly primary care professionals (61%).

 Physicians’ views about knowledge and skill requirements going forward also reflect their expectations of changing care models.
 The top three issues they want medical education to address are:7